4 Days in Marrakech: Complete City & Day Trip Guide

 Stay in the Medina (Best Overall Experience)

-• Authentic riad experience
+• Authentic riad experience that deepens over multiple nights

 Explore the best riads in the Medina